ropensci/paleobioDB/README.md

     #> 4-4.5 to 3.5-4  13   0
     #> 4.5-5 to 4-4.5   1   0

-And `orig_ext = 2` plots last appearances in the provided dataframe (possibly extinctions, if the data are complete enough).
+And `orig_ext = 2` plots last appearances in the provided data frame (possibly extinctions, if the data are complete enough).

 ``` r